ytmartins/ytmartins/README.md

 ### Hello 👋, my name is Yuri Martins
 #### Spatial Analyst and Developer Beginner
 I'm Yuri, from Brazil, and I do spatial analysis and environmental studies.
-I really enjoy learning technologies to build applications and think about environmental and business solutions.
+I really enjoy learning technologies to build solutions environmental and business.

 #### Skills and Experience: HTML / CSS / JS / REACT / Softwares GIS